A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Conclusions

 \section{Conclusions}

-In this paper, we proposed a novel method for solving two-stage stochastic programming problems whose deterministic equivalents are represented by MIQCQP models.
+In this paper, we propose a novel method for solving two-stage stochastic programming problems whose deterministic equivalents are represented by non-convex MIQCQP models.
+Additionally, we assess the efficiency of this method by considering two alternative algorithms for solving dual sub-problems.
 The proposed method is named \textit{p}-branch-and-bound (\textit{p}-BnB) and combines a branch-and-bound-based algorithm inspired by \cite{caroe1999dual} with the \textit{p}-Lagrangian decomposition proposed in \cite{p_lagrangian_Andrade}.
-The \textit{p}-Lagrangian decomposition method relies on the composition of the mixed-integer-based relaxation of the MIQCQP problem using the reformulated normalized multiparametric disaggregation technique (RNMDT) \cite{andrade2018rnmdt} and classic Lagrangian relaxation.
-The \textit{p}-Lagrangian decomposition has been demonstrated to outperform the commercial solver Gurobi in terms of computational time required to generate the dual bounds for a primal MIQCQP problem, whose precision can be controlled by choice of parameters in RNMDT relaxation.
-However, \textit{p}-Lagrangian decomposition could not tackle the duality gap arising from the mixed-integer nature of the primal MIQCQP problems.
+The \textit{p}-Lagrangian decomposition method relies on the composition of the mixed-integer-based relaxation of the non-convex MIQCQP problem using the reformulated normalized multiparametric disaggregation technique (RNMDT) \citep{andrade2018rnmdt} and classic Lagrangian relaxation.
+The construction of a mixed-integer-based relaxation for the primal non-convex MIQCQP problem is essential to ensure the validity of the dual bound associated with the primal problem.
+The \textit{p}-Lagrangian decomposition has been demonstrated to outperform the commercial solver Gurobi in terms of computational time required to generate the dual bounds for a primal non-convex MIQCQP problem, whose precision can be controlled by choice of parameters in RNMDT relaxation.
+However, \textit{p}-Lagrangian decomposition could not tackle the duality gap arising from the mixed-integer nature of the primal non-convex MIQCQP problems.
 In contrast, the proposed \textit{p}-BnB mitigates this issue by ensuring the integrality conditions of the optimal solution via a classic branch-and-bound approach.
 Additionally, following \cite{caroe1999dual}, the branch-and-bound procedure takes place whenever the first-stage variables candidates violate the non-anticipativity constraints.
+We also evaluated the efficiency of \textit{p}-BnB by considering two alternative solution methods for dual sub-problems in contrast to employing the classic bundle method as in the \textit{p}-Lagrangian decomposition \citep{p_lagrangian_Andrade}.
+We utilised Frank-Wolfe progressive hedging \citep{FW_PH_2018} and proximal bundle method \citep{kim2022scalable} to solve the node sub-problems.
+The Frank-Wolfe progressive hedging method is the enhancement of classic progressive hedging \citep{rockafellar1991scenarios} that guarantees convergence even for mixed-integer problems.
+The proximal bundle method is an enhancement of a classic bundle method \citep{lemarechal1974algorithm, zhao2002new} involving a new approach for updating the weights of proximal terms that can significantly reduce the number of iterations in the bundle method necessary to reach the desired convergence tolerance \citep{kiwiel1990proximity}.
+It is important to highlight that \textit{p}-BnB method ensures convergence to the solution of the non-convex MIQCQP problem given a predefined tolerance, as opposed to absolute convergence.
+Nonetheless, the former is generally sufficient for the majority of practical applications.